Shaftesbury (production company)

-Shaftesbury Films is a film, television and digital media production company founded by Christina Jennings in 1987.
-It is based in Toronto, Ontario, Canada.
+Shaftesbury Films, Inc. is a Canadian privately-owned production company founded by Christina Jennings in 1987, that specializes in film, television, and digital media production.
+Its headquarters are located in Toronto, Ontario.

 Background

 Shaftesbury is a creator and producer of original content for television and digital platforms.
 Shaftesbury's slate includes 19 seasons of Murdoch Mysteries for CBC, UKTV, and ITV STUDIOS Global Entertainment; detective drama Frankie Drake for CBC; Houdini & Doyle for Sony Pictures Television, Corus Entertainment, ITV, and Fox; thriller series Slasher for NBCUniversal's Chiller and now available on Netflix; and CBC Kids series The Moblees.
 Shaftesbury's digital arm, Smokebomb Entertainment, produces original digital, convergent, and branded entertainment projects including the YouTube series and upcoming movie Carmilla; mystery series V Morgan Is Dead; fashion comedy series MsLabelled, produced in partnership with Shaw Media and Tetley Tea; supernatural drama Inhuman Condition; and the Slasher VR app for iOS, Android, and Oculus Rift.
 In June 2014, Shaftesbury partnered with Youth Culture to launch shift2, a branded entertainment agency.
 In 2013, the company signed a first look deal with ABC.